bhanu-4290/loan-dashboard/README.md

  * CSS media queries will be used in conjunction with Material UI's styling capabilities to fine-tune the responsiveness.
  * Components will be designed to be fluid and adapt their size and arrangement dynamically.
  * Testing on different screen sizes and devices will be conducted to ensure optimal responsiveness.
 This documentation provides a comprehensive overview of the features and implementation details of the Loan Calculator Dashboard.
-By following these guidelines, a robust and user-friendly application can be developed.
+By following these guidelines, a robust and user-friendly application can be developed.'